-Chapter 8: Decent Homes for Everyone Ref Page Policy / Modification Reason Paragraph C. They are located in areas of good transport accessibility and well connected to local services and amenities; D. They provide contribute to the delivery of affordable housing contributions, in accordance with Policy 11 'Delivering Genuinely Affordable Housing' and the Intend to Publish London Plan; and line with The London Plan; i.
+D. They provide contribute to the delivery of affordable housing-contributions, in accordance with Policy 11 'Delivering Genuinely Affordable Housing' and the Intend to Publish London Plan; and line with The London Plan; i.
 Build to Rent - adopting the threshold approach set out in Policy H11 of The London Plan; ii.
 Purpose-Built Student Housing - adopting the threshold approach set out in Policy H16 of The London Plan; iii.
-Purpose Built Shared Living - as a payment in lieu, adopting the approach set out in Policy H16 of The London Plan; E. They are of high-quality design including size of units homes and accessibility.
-MM37 64 19 Policy 19 - Small Sites Residential-led Pproposals for the development of small sites for new homes will well-designed new homes on small sites will generally be supported.
+Purpose Built Shared Living - as a payment in lieu, adopting the approach set out in Policy H16 of The London Plan; E. They are of high-quality design including size of units-homes and accessibility.
+64 19 Policy 19 - Small Sites Residential-led Pproposals for the development of small sites for new homes will well-designed new homes on small sites will generally be supported.
 In particular, proposals will be supported where they: A. Seek to infill, intensify and re-model areas of existing housing; B. Encourage innovative approaches to housing delivery; and C. Support residential intensification within 800 metres of a designated centre with good public transport accessibility; and D. Are identified on the Brownfield Land Register.
-To clarify the intended meaning and effect of the policy, ensuring it is not read as an exclusive list.
-MM38 64-65 20 Policy 20 - Housing in Multiple Occupation (HMO) and Conversions A. The conversion of a larger home(s) to smaller self-contained homes (C3), Houses in To clarify the interpretation of the Policy 20 (B.iv) and C(ii) with regard to circumstances where a home proposed for conversion already has existing car parking facilities.
+64-65 20 Policy 20 - Housing in Multiple Occupation (HMO) and Conversions A. The conversion of a larger home(s) to smaller self-contained homes (C3), Houses in Multiple Occupation (HMO) (C4) and Buildings in Multiple Residential Occupation (Sui Generis) will not be allowed where: i.
+The house has a gross original internal floor space of less than 124sqm; or ii.
+The proposal will result in the over concentration of HMO conversions in one street or in the wider local area.
+Conversions B. The conversion of homes with a gross original internal floorspace of more than 124 sqm to smaller self-contained